-When dealing with Lévy processes, two approaches are typically used: \begin{itemize} \item A spectral approach based on the Lévy-Khintchine formula which relates the characteristic function of $X_{t}$ to the Lévy density $f$. \item A pathwise approach based on the Lévy-Itô decomposition (see \eqref{eq:Xito} below). \end{itemize} Until now, techniques employed to address the estimation problem of Lévy densities systematically rely on spectral approaches.
+When dealing with Lévy processes, two approaches are typically used: \begin{itemize} \item A spectral approach based on the Lévy--Khintchine formula which relates the cha\-rac\-teristic function of $X_{t}$ to the Lévy density $f$. \item A pathwise approach based on the Lévy--Itô decomposition (see \eqref{eq:Xito} below). \end{itemize} Techniques employed to address the estimation problem of Lévy densities systematically rely on spectral approaches.
 They have proven their efficiency both theoretically and numerically.
-An exception is represented by \cite{f2009}, where the properties of a projection estimator of the Lévy density are discussed.
+An exception is represented by \cite{Lopez09}, where the properties of a projection estimator of the Lévy density are discussed.
 In the present work we circumvent the use of spectral techniques in favor of a pathwise strategy.
-Having a spectral free procedure paves the way to new techniques for studying richer classes of jump processes for which an equivalent of the Lévy-Khintchine formula is not available.
+Having a spectral-free procedure paves the way to new techniques for studying richer classes of jump processes for which an equivalent of the Lévy--Khintchine formula is not available.

 One way to proceed is to translate from a probabilistic to a statistical setting Corollary 8.8 in \cite{sato}: ``\emph{Every infinitely divisible distribution is the limit of a sequence of compound Poisson distributions}.''
 We are also motivated by the fact that a compound Poisson approximation has been successfully applied to approximate general pure jump Lévy processes, both theoretically and for applications.
 For example, it is a standard way to simulate trajectories of pure jump Lévy processes (see e.g. Chapter 6, Section 3 in \cite{tankov}).
 An alternative strategy would consist in taking advantage of the asymptotic equivalence result in \cite{Mlevy} to construct an estimator of the Lévy density $f$.
 Yet, the resulting estimator would have the strong disadvantage of being randomized and, more fundamentally, it would require the knowledge of $f$ in a neighborhood of the origin.